Sadiq Khan

-Early life
+Early life and education

-Sadiq Aman Khan was born on 8 October 1970 at St George's Hospital in Tooting, a district in the Wandsworth borough of South London, into a working-class Pakistani family.
-His grandparents were Muhajirs who migrated from Lucknow, in the United Provinces of British India (now in Uttar Pradesh, India), to Karachi in West Pakistan (now in Sindh, Pakistan) following the partition of India in 1947.
+Sadiq Aman Khan was born on 8 October 1970 at St George's Hospital in Tooting, a district in the Wandsworth borough of South London, into a working-class Pakistani immigrant family.
+His grandparents were Muhajirs who migrated from Lucknow, in the United Provinces of British India (now in Uttar Pradesh, India), to Karachi in Federal Capital Territory (now in Sindh, Pakistan) following the partition of India in 1947.
 His father Amanullah and his mother Sehrun arrived in England from Pakistan in 1968.
 Khan was the fifth of eight children, seven of whom were boys.
 In London, Amanullah worked as a bus driver and Sehrun as a seamstress.
 Apart from English, Khan is also fluent in Urdu.